Raviteja-Ainampudi/MarketoAdobe/README.md

             * Latitude and Longitude Diagnostic Response: http://127.0.0.1:5000/latlong/ (This View is valid only after Homepage has appropiate inputs.)
             * Clear Cache Info - http://127.0.0.1:5000/clearcache/

+      #### Logs:
+            * HTTP Success/Error codes can be found in Flask logs in either in STDOUT or in a log file.
+              Based on your deployment preference.

       #### Screencasted Video for API Working Process:
       [API Video in Google Drive](https://drive.google.com/drive/folders/1nkfsuycR6jeogg0X5VfLXiDt-VOZ1Mj_)